 - You'll be able to handle delicate conversations with more sensitivity.

 - You'll be able to praise without patronising.

 - You'll be able to offer constructive criticism without making people feel attacked.

 - You'll be able to mentor supportively.

-- You'll be able to confidentlly handle resistance in meetings and and gracefully address objections.
+- You'll be able to confidently handle resistance in meetings and gracefully address objections.

 A practical guide - What soft skills can do for you

 These are the interpersonal relationship skills that make organisations function collaboratively and cooperatively, where employees are encourage to talk to one another and to negotiate whenever there is disagreement about how best to solve problems that inevitably arise.
 The content of a thorough soft skills curriculum include, communication skills, problem-solving, leadership, interpersonal, team-work, conflict resolution, feedback and constructive criticism.
 Improving any of these can make an enormous difference to the moral and productivity of a workforce.

 What is the difference between soft skills and hard skills?

 Hard skills refer to technical skills.
 For many there comes a point in their career where the drive, knowledge, skill and technical ability that made them successful in their organisations and career in the past are no longer enough to carry them much further.
 We frequently deal with people who have become experts in their field.
 They are very experienced in their specialist subject.
 However, as they get older and become more senior their roles change as they gradually move further away from the coal-face.
 They take on more and more responsibily for managing other people, over-seeing budgets and projects and resolving conflicts between other people who have competing priorities.
 The more senior managers become the less time and attention they are able to dedicate to the kind of technical work that got them there in the first place, and instead they have to manage other people who are doing the detailed technical work.